goldenp1nk/goldenp1nk/README.md

 - 👋 Hi, I’m @goldenp1nk
-- 👀 I’m interested in arduino project
+- 👀 I’m interested in amateur radio project
-- 🌱 I’m currently learning arduino for security building
+- 🌱 I’m currently happy
-- 💞️ I’m looking to collaborate on arduino project
+- 💞️ I’m looking to collaborate on amateur radio project

 <!---
 goldenp1nk/goldenp1nk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.